Beta Software

 • Network sync: The server's position and the client's position

-If drift persists beyond this threshold, a correction occurs.
+If drift persists beyond this window, FloSync applies a correction.

-• Best for side-by-side screens where differences are obvious
+• Best for side-by-side screens where differences are easy to spot

-• Better for older hardware or unreliable networks
+• Helpful on older hardware or unstable networks

 Video Wall (Spanned Mode)